vanmars/galactic-age-calculator/README.md

 ## Description

-This is a project completed for Epicodus to practice testing business logic with Jest, using webpack to bundle and lint code, running an npm to manage dependencies, and implementing ES6 features including classes and template literals, and following a Red, Green Refactor workflow during test-driven development.
+This is a project completed for Epicodus to practice testing business logic with Jest, using webpack to bundle and lint code, running an npm to manage dependencies, implementing ES6 features including classes and template literals, and following a Red, Green Refactor workflow during test-driven development.

 The original directions are as follows: